h2suzuki/fast_akaze/README.md

 # Fast A-KAZE
 This project optimizes Accelerated-KAZE feature detector and descriptor, written by Pablo Fernandez Alcantarilla and Jesus Nuevo.

 The software has been tested with:
   - Windows 7 SP1 (x64)
   - Visual Studio 2013
-  - OpenCV3 beta
+  - OpenCV 3.0 gold
   - Webcam Logicool C525

 All changes are C++11 compliant, so the code is portable to the modern platforms.